learningequality/pressurecooker/README.md

 * [Install poppler-utils](https://poppler.freedesktop.org/) if you don't have it already

+## TODO for youtube v2
+ - cache json info
+ - To handle ExtractorError as permanent failure (do not try to download repeatedly)
+ - New "lightweight" playlist downloader based on `extract_flat`
+ - New get-all-subs for `youtube_id` helper that uses API (if token present) and youtube-dl as fallback

 ## Converting caption files
 The `pressurecooker` library contains utilities for converting caption files from a few various formats into the preferred `VTT` format.
 The currently supported formats include: